Update: Introduction and ‘Dacia Duster EV to appear in the next decade’ sections updated.

 Second-gen Dacia Duster program director Julien Ferry told Autocar that the incoming SUV should be “the same” car, which indicates the strong likelihood of a familiar design and the preservation of the excellent value for money proposition.
 Duster customers expect a simple car with off-road ability, and delivering on these demands in the third generation will be a priority.

 The Dacia Duster is known for its simple yet powerful design with authentic SUV proportions.
-That’s one aspect it won’t deviate from in the future, but it would get sophisticated with the switch to the CMF-B. It is regarded that the Dacia Bigster Concept introduced in January is the design basis for the next-gen Duster.
-In May 2021, Autofacil published patent images that apparently leaked the exterior design of the production Dacia Bigster.
-The patent images show subtle changes to the front bumper, bonnet, fenders, mirrors, quarter glass panels, and spoilers.
+That’s one aspect it won’t deviate from in the future, but it would get more sophisticated with the switch to the CMF-B platform.
+Note that we’re talking about the low-cost CMF-B LS (Low Specification) platform, one that is used on the new Logan, Sandero and Jogger carlines.

+The Dacia Bigster Concept introduced in January 2021 should be the design basis for the next-gen Duster.
+In May 2021, Autofacil published patent images that allegedly leaked the exterior design of the production Dacia Bigster.
+The patent images show subtle changes to the bumper, bonnet, fenders, mirrors, quarter glass panels, and spoilers.
 However, the overall look is very close to that of the concept.
 The same month, cumulative production of the Dacia Duster in Mioveni, Romania, reached two million units.
 Dacia started making the Duster at this plant in the first generation in 2010 and should continue the production through the third generation.

 Platform & Powertrain

 The third generation 2024 Dacia Duster will be a step up for the nameplate, which in its current generation traces its roots to the B0 platform and some components derived from Renault’s inventory used in 1998.
 Like the new Sandero, the Duster will upgrade to the modern CMF-B platform, which will comply with European crash test norms, and allow for a Dacia Duster Hybrid variant, planned in view of future emission regulations.